szysagittarius/DesignPrinciplesWorkShop/DesignPrinciples-Solid/OpenClose.md

 ```

+> **Note:**
-We will revert our Calculator class back.
+> We will revert our Calculator class back.

-We will create a new interface named CustomerProfile.
+> We will create a new interface named CustomerProfile.
-- The interface defines only one method: isLoyalCustomer
+> - The interface defines only one method: isLoyalCustomer
-- We will make both our customerprofile classes implement this common interface.
+> - We will make both our customerprofile classes implement this common interface.

 Now in the Calculator class, we'll change the method argument.
 - Instead of a HealthInsuranceCustomerProfile, we will make it CustomerProfile.
 - We are done.

+> **Tip:**
-On the face of it, it might look like we had to do more work this time.
+> On the face of it, it might look like we had to do more work this time.
-But the beauty of this design lies in how it handles future extensions.
+> But the beauty of this design lies in how it handles future extensions.
-- Assume, One State enters home insurance business as well.
+> - Assume, One State enters home insurance business as well.
 They change their tagline again.
 So we will need to create a HomeInsuranceCustomerProfile object.
-- We make it implement the common CustomerProfile interface.
+> - We make it implement the common CustomerProfile interface.
-- And then?
+> - And then?
 What else do we need to do?
 Nothing, we do NOT need to touch the Calculator class at all.

 All we did is : add a new class by implementing an existing interface.